Key Takeaways

 Where ERGO NEXT performs best:

-• Hospitality, beauty or manufacturing businesses
+• Hospitality, beauty and manufacturing operations with straightforward coverage needs

 Where ERGO NEXT performs less competitively: